truedex-labs/truedex.tokenlist/listed/ammx/token.info.md

 | Token Contract | `mdao.token` |

 # Project Description
-`$AMMX` belongs to the AMMUP protocol DEX ecological governance token, the value comes from the AMMUP protocol DEX traffic and ecological value growth, community consensus, there is a destruction of deflation mechanism.
+`$AMMX` belongs to the AMMUP protocol DEX ecological governance token, the value comes from the AMMUP protocol DEX traffic and ecological value growth, community consensus, there is a desTYCHEtion of deflation mechanism.
 AMMUP protocol DEX has a professional market value management team, through the professional market value management will continue to promote the steady appreciation of AMMX.

 # Token distribution

-* AMMX Coin Will not conduct private placement and pre-sale, no IDO on any platform, all AMMX Coin will be produced through AMMUP, community contribution and TRUCDEX transactions.
+* AMMX Coin Will not conduct private placement and pre-sale, no IDO on any platform, all AMMX Coin will be produced through AMMUP, community contribution and TYCHEDEX transactions.
 * Foundation: 30%
 * Community contribution incentive: 10%
 * Development Community: 20%